Bridgei2i/JiraTimeTracker/Readme.md

 			FILEPATH=E:\\JiraLogs.csv																	//Output File Path
 			JQL_QUERY = project in ('project1','project2') AND created >= -30d  ORDER BY created DESC   //Jira JQL Query

-		Now you have to send the flat file to the application by using -F option.
+		Now you have to send the flat file to the application by using -f option.

-		 Example: java -jar myJARFile.jar -F "E:\\properties.txt"
+		 Example: java -jar myJARFile.jar -f "E:\\properties.txt"